List of Jeopardy! contestants: Watson

 Watson is a "deep question answering system" built by IBM to play Jeopardy!
 Watson was in a two-game, three-day exhibition match against Ken Jennings and Brad Rutter that aired February 14–16, 2011.
 Watson won the match with a total of $77,147.

-Matthew Kish

-Matthew Kish, an American educator, made headlines in 2012 when he won an episode of the popular quiz show Jeopardy.
-Kish, who was then a high school teacher of psychology and American history at North Royalton High School in Ohio, competed on the show as part of the Teachers Tournament.
-Kish's Jeopardy victory was widely celebrated by his students and colleagues, who were thrilled to see their teacher excel in such a high-profile competition.
-In an interview with Cleveland.com, Kish credited his success on the show to his background in teaching, which had given him a broad range of knowledge on a variety of subjects.
-During his appearance on Jeopardy, Kish demonstrated his mastery of trivia across a range of categories, including history, literature, and science.
-He also impressed viewers with his quick reflexes and ability to buzz in with the correct answers before his competitors.
-Kish's victory on Jeopardy brought attention to North Royalton High School and highlighted the quality of education provided by its faculty.
-His success on the show also inspired his students, who saw firsthand how their teacher's dedication to learning and knowledge could lead to success.
-In the years since his Jeopardy win, Kish has continued to teach at North Royalton High School, where he remains a respected and beloved member of the faculty.
-His victory on the show serves as a testament to the power of education and the impact that dedicated educators can have on their students.

 Colby Burnett

 Colby Burnett was the first Jeopardy! contestant to win both the Teachers Tournament and the Tournament of Champions.
 A teacher at Fenwick High School in Oak Park, Illinois, Burnett won the Teachers Tournament in November 2012.
 In February 2013, he won the show's Tournament of Champions, taking home the $250,000 grand prize.
 He later appeared on season 3 of TBS's reality game show King of the Nerds.
 Burnett is known for competing wearing oversized suits, sometimes with jackets that stretch all the way down to his knees.

-He appeared in the 2019 Jeopardy!
-All-Star Games relay tournament with his team and finished third behind Brad Rutter's and Ken Jennings's teams.
+Burnett appeared in the 2019 Jeopardy!
+All-Star Games tournament, with his team and finished third behind Brad Rutter's and Ken Jennings's teams.